95 High Street, Rochester

 Both phases will rely on the committed support of a cadre of volunteers.
 We hope that some of our Residents and Friends will be interested in helping when the time comes.

-A campaign has been launched to raise funds for this exciting project.
-If you would like to give to the Campaign, please directions on how to do so, below.
+If you would like to give to the Campaign, please see directions on how to do so, below.

-In order that your donation is properly recorded and so that you have the opportunity to specify any conditions of your donation, we need you to complete both donation forms.
-This will offer you the opportunity to 'Gift-Aid' your donation.
+In order that your donation is properly recorded and so that you have the opportunity to specify any conditions of your donation, we need you to complete the Donor Form and a Standing Order Form if appropriate.
+Completion of a 3rd form (Gift Aid Declaration) will allow all qualifying gifts of money to be treated as Gift Aid.

 This building also provides meeting rooms / conference facilities that are ideal for business meetings, training sessions, lectures and more...